Murder of Jermaine Goupall: Background

-An aspiring architect and engineer, Jermaine Goupall was a 15-year-old student at St. Joseph's College and attended Saturday school at Croydon Supplementary Education Project.
+An aspiring architect and engineer, Jermaine Goupall who was also known as “Jetz” was a 15-year-old student at St. Joseph's College and attended Saturday school at Croydon Supplementary Education Project.
 He loved his cat, Happy, and was a member of a local swim club, where he was noted for his love of swimming.

 During the summer holidays, after an evening with friends at a cinema, the group was ambushed by masked youths of the CR0 gang armed with knives in the Thornton Heath area of London.

 Jermaine was stabbed seven times, with a fatal wound to the femoral artery of his right thigh.
-Despite efforts from bystanders and emergency services, Jermaine bled to death and was pronounced dead at the scene.
+Despite efforts from bystanders and emergency and air ambulance service, Jermaine bled to death and was pronounced dead at the scene.
 The crime occurred less than 100 yards from his home.

+Jermaine's court case gained heavy global and national attention due to the nature of his death and his age.

 He was laid to rest on 29 September, 2017.

 Trial

 On 8 January 2018, the trial for Jermaine's murder took place at the Old Bailey.
 Four out of the five youths were convicted on 14 February 2018, resulting in three of the offenders – Adam Benzahi, Samuel Oliver-Rowland and Junior Simpson – being sentenced to a total of 72 years for premeditated murder.

+Jermaine's case set precedence as the court case was one of the first cases using YouTube and Snapchat videos as evidence against perpetrators.

-On the first day of the trial, the court was told that Saskia Haye-Elliot – another youth charged for the murder – said she thought the group were only going to "annoy or irate" members of the CR7 gang by taking videos of them to post on Snapchat and YouTube.
+On the first day of the trial, the court was told that Saskia Haye-Elliot – another female youth charged for the murder – said she thought the group were only going to "annoy or irate" members of the CR7 gang by taking videos of them to post on Snapchat and YouTube.
+Haye-Elliot contributed substantially to Jermaine's murder, it was evidenced in court that she had coordinated the pre-mediated attack on anyone they found.
+The court case highlighted the links between social media and knife crime.

 Though Jermaine was not a member of the CR7 gang, he was assumed to be a member by the offenders because he lived in the area.

 During the trial, Simpson said he was not aware that anyone was hurt until the three other passengers in the car returned.
 He also denied prior knowledge of a planned attack, stating he was unaware of the presence of knives, masks or balaclavas in the car.
 All of the offenders stated that they never knew who he was and never had an issue with him.
 Extensive details about what happened to Jermaine that fatal night were highlighted in court, bringing to light that the offenders were looking for anyone they believed to be in the opposing gang.